NorthStar Behavioral Health System - North Star Hospital Philosophy

-Julia, one of two reviewers on Yelp, gave just one out of five stars for her experience and wrote: “There were often not enough staff and they were overwhelmed.”
+Julia, the sole reviewer on Yelp, gave just one out of five stars for her experience and wrote, “There were often not enough staff and they were overwhelmed.”
 She added, “…no classes were being taught or group counseling being done.”

-On Google, the hospital received a low average rating of 2.1 out of five stars based on 16 reviews at the time of this writing, mostly from dissatisfied loved ones.
-An anonymous alum, though, awarded just one out of five stars and wrote: “Most of the staff demean and belittle the kids, the units are too cramped, you're exposed to things in there, drugs, and a whole bunch more.”
+On Google, the hospital received a low average rating of 2.3 out of five stars based on 21 reviews at the time of this writing, mostly from dissatisfied loved ones.
+One of the alumni to comment, though, awarded just one out of five stars and wrote, “Most of the staff demean and belittle the kids, the units are too cramped, you're exposed to things in there, drugs, and a whole bunch more.”
 A.C., another alum who reported staying at this facility three separate times, gave two stars and felt "the staffs there a 50/50, most of them talk garbage, gossip about pass patients, have favoritsm"

 WHAT FRIENDS & FAMILY SAY

-While Rehabs.com has not yet received any reviews from this facility’s alumni, the two anonymous loved ones surveyed by Rehabs.com at the time of this writing gave North Star mostly positive reviews.
+The two anonymous loved ones surveyed by Rehabs.com at the time of this writing gave North Star highly positive reviews.
 One gave the hospital five out of five stars across all 15 different metrics, from treatment effectiveness, to family participation, to affordability.
-He wrote that the facility was attentive to their cousin’s needs.
-Though this loved one noted pricing as a weakness, they described the facility as “a great place” overall.
+He wrote that the facility was attentive to his cousin’s needs.
+Though this loved one noted pricing as a weakness, he described the facility as “a great place” overall.